Gino Lupini: San Dona Rugby

 In 2016, he started at the international level, playing for Italian Rugby Federation in the form of rugby sevens where he burst onto the Rugby Europe scene in the 2016 FIRA Grand prix sevens series.
 He also joined up with his new 15 man club; Rugby San Dona to play in the National Championship of Excellence.
 In 2017, Gino Lupini has continued to be form with Italian Rugby Federation, Italy Seven gaining two player of the tournament trophies in the two international tournaments in which he played.
+He was called up to the Italy Emerging Team and the Italian National Team for consecutive camps.
 He has continued playing the 15 man format of the game with his chosen club Rugby San Dona.

 Retirement from rugby

 During the COVID-19 pandemic crisis 2020, Lupini announced his retirement with immediate effect.
 He had suffered a number of concussions throughout his playing career, he announced his retirement on his social media accounts and with an Italian rugby journalist from ONRUGBY.IT.

 He stated, "Strange to think I am writing this at 26, but after a few months of contemplating and not due to lack of opportunity I am lucky enough to blow final whistle on my playing career, both literally and figuratively hanging up my boots.
 I feel that it is best for me to focus on my future.
 I feel so grateful and thankful that I have had the chance to turn my childhood dream into a reality and I can only hope that it be considered a success.
 I was fortunate enough to be with so many amazing teams, have such successful teammates and most importantly, made friendships that will last a lifetime.
 I couldn't have chased my childhood dream without the support from family and friends, thank you all for being there for me, no one could have asked for more."